obsidian-tasks-group/obsidian-tasks/README.md

 When you use the command, you can also set a due date like "Monday", "tomorrow", or "next week" and Tasks will automatically save the date in the correct format.

 **You can only put block links (`^link-name`) behind the due/done dates.
 Anything else will break the parsing of dates and recurrence rules.**

+#### Date Formatting options

+If you are new to using this plugin, feel free to change the format to a few different defined formats such as `MM-DD-YYYY` or `DD-MM-YYYY` in `Settings > Plugin Options > Tasks`.
+If you do so, make sure the format is in accordance with your `Daily notes` plugin as well.

+If you have been using this plugin for awhile, switching the format will invalidate all dates you've created in the past.
+They will be treated as either part of the `description`, or as an `invalid date`.
+You will need to manually go in and switch all dates to the proper format if you do this, which depending on your vault, may take some time.

 ### Recurring tasks (repetition)